Skip to content

 Santa Claus may not be traditional in Austria, but St. Nicholas comes to visit on December 6th.
 Children believe that if you’ve been good, St. Nicholas will bring you chocolate and peanuts, but the birch switch-wielding Krampus, a horned, hooved devil with matted fur and adorned with noisy chains and bells, will visit those who have misbehaved.
 Krampus is also featured strongly in the Alpine Perchtenläufe, traditional processions where an entire squad of performers in goat hides and grotesque masks wreak havoc in the streets – until St. Nicholas calls them back.

-Other important Austrian holiday traditions
+Other important traditions

 The Vienna New Year’s Concert is a tradition going back to the early 20th century.
 The Vienna Philharmonic orchestra performs with a guest conductor on January 1st every year at the famous gilded Musikverein concert hall in Vienna.
 This event is broadcast around the world.